Police say FBI agent sexually assaulted 2 women after promise of free tattoos, modeling

 -

-Nenshi says not sending voter cards due to postal strike could affect byelection

-Alberta Opposition Leader Naheed Nenshi says a decision not to mail out voter registration cards due to the Canada Post strike could hurt turnout in a provincial byelection that's been called for a week before Christmas.
+Alberta's Opposition NDP says a decision not to mail out voter registration cards due to the Canada Post strike could hurt turnout in a provincial byelection that is set for a week before Christmas.

 -